jeremyash/fuelbed_reports/README.md

 Two key files in this repo for creating the reports:

-- 'old_new_fccs_summary_report.Rmd': this is the Rmd report template that crops the FCCS rasters and summarizes the fuelbeds within that particular unit.
+- `old_new_fccs_summary_report.Rmd`: this is the Rmd report template that crops the FCCS rasters and summarizes the fuelbeds within that particular unit.
-- 'render_old_new_fccs_summary_report.R': this contains the functions to render the Rmd template for a given shapefile of Federally-managed land units
+- `render_old_new_fccs_summary_report.R`: this contains the functions to render the Rmd template for a given shapefile of Federally-managed land units

 The GIS data needed for the report generation will be shared separately.